dentafrice/dotfiles/README.md

-Dotfiles
+Dotfiles - DEPRECATED
 ========

-Lots of stuff here.
+All of this moved out into separate modules and linked by ansible.
+Here for the history.